-Statement Description Description dns64 Instructs named to return mapped IPv4 addresses to AAAA queries when there are no AAAA records. dscp Specifies the global Differentiated Services Code Point (DSCP) value to classify outgoing DNS traffic. edns-udp-size Sets the maximum advertised EDNS UDP buffer size to control the size of packets received from authoritative servers in response to recursive queries. endpoints Specifies a list of HTTP query paths on which to listen. exclude Allows a list of IPv6 addresses to be ignored if they appear in a domain name's AAAA records in dns64 . exempt-clients Exempts specific clients or client groups from rate limit- ing. fetch-quota-params Sets the parameters for dynamic resizing of the fetches-per-server quota in response to detected congestion. fetches-per-server Sets the maximum number of simultaneous iterative queries allowed to be sent by a server to an upstream name server before the server blocks additional queries. fetches-per-zone Sets the maximum number of simultaneous iterative queries allowed to any one domain before the server blocks new queries for data in or beneath that zone. forward Allows or disallows fallback to recursion if forwarding has failed; it is always used in conjunction with the for-warders statement. forwarders Defines one or more hosts to which queries are forwarded. http Configures HTTP endpoints on which to listen for DNS- over-HTTPS (DoH) queries.
+Statement Description deny-answer-aliases Rejects CNAME or DNAME records if the "alias" name matches a given list of domain_name elements. dns64 Instructs named to return mapped IPv4 addresses to AAAA queries when there are no AAAA records. dscp Sets the Differentiated Services Code Point (DSCP) value (obsolete). edns-udp-size Sets the maximum advertised EDNS UDP buffer size to control the size of packets received from authoritative servers in response to recursive queries. endpoints Specifies a list of HTTP query paths on which to listen. exclude Allows a list of IPv6 addresses to be ignored if they appear in a domain name's AAAA records in dns64 . exempt-clients Exempts specific clients or client groups from rate limit- ing. fetch-quota-params Sets the parameters for dynamic resizing of the fetches-per-server quota in response to detected congestion. fetches-per-server Sets the maximum number of simultaneous iterative queries allowed to be sent by a server to an upstream name server before the server blocks additional queries. fetches-per-zone Sets the maximum number of simultaneous iterative queries allowed to any one domain before the server blocks new queries for data in or beneath that zone. forward Allows or disallows fallback to recursion if forwarding has failed; it is always used in conjunction with the forwarders statement. forwarders Defines one or more hosts to which queries are forwarded. continuos on poxt pago

-Table 4 - continued I from previous page
+Table 4 - continued from pre viou s page

-Statement http-port Specifies the TCP port number the server uses to receive and send unencrypted DNS traffic via HTTP. https-port Specifies the TCP port number the server uses to receive and send DNS-over-HTTPS protocol traffic. ipv4only-enable Enables automatic IPv4 zones if a dns64 block is configured. ipv4only-server Specifies the name of the server for the IPV4ONLY.ARPA zone created by dns64 . listener-clients Specifies a per-listener quota for active connections. log-only Tests rate-limiting parameters without actually dropping any requests. mapped Specifies an access control list (ACL) of IPv4 addresses that are to be mapped to the corresponding A RRset in dns64 . max-recursion-queries Sets the maximum number of iterative queries while ser- vicing a recursive query. max-rsa-exponent-size Sets the maximum RSA exponent size (in bits) when val- idating. max-udp-size Sets the maximum EDNS UDP message size sent by named. max-zone-ttl Specifies a maximum permissible time-to-live (TTL) value, in seconds. message-compression Controls whether DNS name compression is used in re- sponses to regular queries. continues on next page
+Statement Description http Configures HTTP endpoints on which to listen for DNS- over-HTTPS (DoH) queries. http-port Specifies the TCP port number the server uses to receive and send unencrypted DNS traffic via HTTP. https-port Specifies the TCP port number the server uses to receive and send DNS-over-HTTPS protocol traffic. ipv4only-enable Enables automatic IPv4 zones if a dns64 block is con- figured. ipv4only-server Specifies the name of the server for the IPV4ONLY.ARPA zone created by dns64 . listener-clients Specifies a per-listener quota for active connections. log-only Tests rate-limiting parameters without actually dropping any requests. mapped Specifies an access control list (ACL) of IPv4 addresses that are to be mapped to the corresponding A RRset in dns64 . max-recursion-queries Sets the maximum number of iterative queries while ser- vicing a recursive query. max-rsa-exponent-size Sets the maximum RSA exponent size (in bits) when val- idating. max-udp-size Sets the maximum EDNS UDP message size sent by named. max-zone-ttl Specifies a maximum permissible time-to-live (TTL) value, in seconds. continues on next page